iBorderCtrl – Transparency complaint against secret EU surveillance research “iBorderCtrl”

 The document goes on to acknowledge that “a statutory legal basis will be required” to use the “deception detection” and other technologies at borders.
 “To foster such legal reforms” the consortium envisaged “dissemination activities to … stakeholders” such as Members of Parliament, the Commission and border authorities.

-EU has a history of funding illegal and unethical technology
+EU has a history of funding illegal and unethical technology, what to do?

 Years ago, FRONTEX had technology for video lie detection tested.
 Under a follow-up project to iBorderCtrl, “TRESSPASS”, the EU again funded the testing of unscientific technology to “assess the sincerity of the traveller and his statements”.
 In October, the European Parliament expressed “concern” about the iBorderCtrl project.